elricstorm/rails-for-windows/docs/index.md

 native software.
 The DevKit is currently available for download as a self-extracting archive and a Windows installer is in development.

-<b>Pik</b> is a tool to manage multiple versions of ruby on Windows.
-It can be used from the Windows command
-line (cmd.exe), Windows PowerShell, or Git Bash.

 #### *[Boxstarter] (http://boxstarter.org/)*

 Boxstarter leverages Chocolatey packages to automate the installation of software and create repeatable,